How to find the "one"

 I knew with certainty that until I made the decision to prioritise myself, and re-learnt who I was and what I needed, this relationship (or any other relationship) wasn’t going to work.
 This started a radical self-love journey, and everything around me (including the relationship) completely changed.

-forex trading alligator indicator Love yourself and your whole life will change
+Love yourself and your whole life will change

 To find love (or deepen your love) you have to learn how to love yourself.
 There’s no escaping it.
 And yes, you’ve probably heard this a thousand times (and discounted it a thousand times).
 And you know what?
 It’ll only happen when the penny finally drops, and you figure it out for yourself.
 Until then, I’ll keep reminding you!